 The Queen’s gift from Hudson’s Bay

 In the 17th century, the Crown granted the Hudson’s Bay Company the right to exploit resources around Hudson Bay.
 The fee?
 Two elk skins and two black beaver pelts to be presented to the British royalty during a so-called Rent Ceremony upon visits to Canada.
 On July 14, 1970, in Winnipeg, rather than offer Queen Elizabeth the animals in their customary form, Hudson’s Bay gave her two live beavers that hammed their way through the proceedings.
 The frisky pair was later placed in the care of the London Zoo.

 Long live the Queen

-During the Queen’s six-plus decades on the throne, there have been seven popes, 12 Canadian prime ministers and 13 governors general.
-(Psst—this is the only president the Queen didn’t meet with during her reign.)
+During the Queen’s seven decades on the throne, there have been seven popes, 12 Canadian prime ministers and 14 governors general.

 Following the Queen’s fascinating journey on the Netflix series, The Crown?
 Here are a few brilliant The Crown quotes to live your life by.

 The Queen’s go-to jewelry

 In addition to horses, corgis and dorgis (a breed she introduced that’s a cross between a corgi and a dachshund), Queen Elizabeth II has a passion for jewelry.
 A wardrobe staple: the Williamson Brooch, fashioned from a pink diamond given to her by Canadian geologist John Thorburn Williamson as a wedding present.
 Williamson later offered her 203 white diamonds from his mine in what is now Tanzania, and the whole was used to form the jonquil-shaped bauble.